List of Yu-Gi-Oh! GX characters: Main characters

-A beautiful and talented duelist who is regarded as the queen of the Obelisk Blue.
-She is not elitist like many of the other Blue members, and quickly takes interest in Jaden.
-She does not follow the crowd nor does she regard herself as better than other people like some students in the dormitory, but has a stern pride as an Obelisk Blue duelist.
-Alexis is shown to be very good friends with Zane Trusdale as he was very close friends with her brother Atticus until he went missing one day.
-After constantly searching for clues surrounding his disappearance, until it is revealed that he joined the Shadow Riders, under the control of Nightshroud.
-She is shown to be headstrong and independent as well as a good friend of Jaden.
-It is later revealed she has a large crush on Jaden, which is unknown if he reciprocates, and is aware of Chazz's crush on her.
-Alexis plays a "Cyber Girl" deck which consisted of cards related to sports such as "Etoile Cyber" and "Cyber Blader."
+A beautiful and talented duelist who is regarded as the queen of the Obelisk Blue, but unlike many of the other Blue members, is not elitist and quickly takes interest in Jaden.
+She does not follow the crowd or regard herself as better than other people like some students in the dormitory, but has a stern pride as an Obelisk Blue duelist.
+Alexis is shown to be good friends with Zane Trusdale, as he was close friends with her brother Atticus until his disappearance and helped her search for clues surrounding his disappearance, until it is revealed that he joined the Shadow Riders under the control of Nightshroud.
+She is shown to be headstrong and independent as well as a good friend of Jaden, later revealed to have a crush on Jaden, which it is unknown if he reciprocates, and is aware of Chazz's crush on her.
+Alexis plays a "Cyber Girl" deck which consists of cards related to sports such as "Etoile Cyber" and "Cyber Blader."
 She later adds in Cyber Angel cards, ritual-based monsters based on the spirits and gods of Asian mythology.